hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 ![2 unit tests, 0 integration test](/images/how-to-write-automated-ui-tests-in-ios/unittest-integrationtest.gif)

-The reverse is also true.
 Writing only UI tests is not recommended either.
 Many edge cases can be spotted early using uint test

 # Our sample app: